How to protect wood carvings outside

 Factors that affect outdoor wood carvings

 The nature of wood leaves room for splits or cracks, although that does not happen with every carving.
-It depends on the type of wood used, and carvings react differently over time.
-What causes cracks is the change of weather, and that includes humidity levels.
+It depends on the wood used, and carvings react differently over time.
+What causes cracks is the change of weather, including humidity levels.

-As the humidity changes, the outer rings lose moisture, and that leads to cracks.
+As the humidity changes, the outer rings lose moisture, leading to cracks.
 However, add a coat of preservatives.
-The wood coat is either paint or stain, and it soaks into the pores and plugs them.
+The wood coat is either paint or stain, soaking into the pores and plugging them.
 That exercise slows down the drying process hence fewer chances of splitting.

 A coat of spar urethane regulates excessive moisture that the carving takes in or loses.
-Bear in mind that the procedure does not stop your carving from breathing as it releases moisture.
+Remember that the procedure does not stop your carving from breathing as it releases moisture.
 Keep your carving on top of stones or furniture pads to keep the airflow continuous.

 Rain and sun

-When your carving is outside, you have to deal with the rain and the sun.
+You must deal with the rain and the sun when your carving is outside.
 Rain does not cause rot if there are times the sun comes between the storms.
-Consistent sunny days affect the carving due to UV rays, and they are damaging to wood.
+Consistent sunny days affect the carving due to UV rays, and they are damaging to the wood.

 If your carving has contact with the ground, the chances are high that it cracks, rots, or splits due to moisture absorption.
-That is why you have to look for flats, stones, water-borne preservatives that are more affordable than other options. or furniture pads to raise your wood item from the ground.
+That is why you must look for flats, stones, and water-borne preservatives that are more affordable than other options.
+Or furniture pads to raise your wood item from the ground.

 There is enough air that circulates, and it keeps the carving dry.
 The surface of your item has to be breathable.
 Grass and soil cause rot since they are carriers of moisture and mildew.
 It is ideal for keeping your carving under a shed during winter.
 Placing your carving near a fireplace protects your wood carving from natural elements but is not close to fire since it is damaging.